racheldaniell/microbit-a-go-go/README.md

 TECHNICAL NOTES:

-Since development was done on MacOS, you may see a ".DSstore" file in the github repository, which can be ignored.
+You may see a ".DSstore" file in the github repository, which can be ignored.